The Triumphal Entry, Matt. 21:1-11

 “Rejoice greatly, O daughter of Zion!
 Shout aloud, O daughter of Jerusalem!
 Lo, your king comes to you; triumphant and victorious is he, humble and riding on an ass, on a colt the foal of an ass.”
 Zech.
 9:9

 Fulfilled prophecies in the New Testament require a reading of the complete context of the prophecy as first written in the Old Testament.
 The fulfillment is not often what anyone would have understood the prophecy to mean.
 Zechariah 9 talks of the king being triumphant and victorious.
 One could hardly have imagined by reading it that this would mean the Messiah was on His way to His own sacrifice as the “Lamb slain before the foundation of the universe.”
-[Rev. 13:8] There is nothing about crucifixion that sounds the least bit triumphant.
+[Rev. 13:8] There is nothing about the crucifixion that sounds the least bit triumphant.
 Yes, we now know that He was victorious in defeating sin and death, but even that has yet to be realized.

 23 But the words, “it was reckoned to him,” were written not for his sake alone, 24 but for ours also.
 It will be reckoned to us who believe in him that raised from the dead Jesus our Lord, 25 who was put to death for our trespasses and raised for our justification.
 Rom.
 4:23-25

-As Messiah came to Jerusalem riding on an ass’ colt, the crowds rose up and affirmed that the itinerant Rabbi from Nazareth was their king.
+As Messiah came to Jerusalem riding on an ass’ colt, the crowds rose and affirmed that the itinerant Rabbi from Nazareth was their king.
 They shouted the words from the Psalms.

 “Blessed be he who enters in the name of the LORD!
 We bless you from the house of the LORD.”
 Psa.
 118:26

 They called him the Son of David and they shouted, “Hosanna” meaning, “save us.”
-They were so excited that many spread their cloaks on the ground while others cut palm branches so they could present their king with a makeshift “red-carpet.”
+They were so excited that many spread their cloaks on the ground while others cut palm branches so they could present their king with a makeshift “red carpet.”

 That grand dream and the acclamation of their king as triumphant only lasted for a few days.
 They were truly expecting a Messiah that would announce a grand call to arms against the Romans.
 The Rabbis had taught since the writing of Daniel, that Nationalist Judea would overthrow the Roman oppressors with their Messiah leading the troops.

 The disappointment that would come in just a few short days was real.
-They now saw this Jesus as an impostor, and shouted for the release of Barabbas and the crucifixion of the man who was clearly a “false messiah.”
+They now saw this Jesus as an impostor, and shouted for the release of Barabbas and the crucifixion of the man who was a “false messiah.”
 In the end, He was not what the rabbinical interpretation of a Messiah was supposed to be.
-He made it clear He was there to fulfill the temple ritual system of sacrificing to cover sin, by His own blood.
+He made it clear He was there to fulfill the temple ritual system of sacrificing to cover sin, by His blood.
 He was not there to overthrow the Roman Empire.

 Their confusion was real.
 The kingdom He came to build was not a political one.
 Nor was it a kingdom that needed the temple or priesthood, mere shadows of Jesus’ death and resurrection.
 It was a spiritual kingdom, with every believer as a priest in service to the Lord, seeing the marvelous light with the power of the indwelling Holy Spirit of God.